armoriq/conmap/README.md

 ### Versioning

-Conmap derives its version automatically from Git tags via `setuptools_scm`.
-Tag commits in the format `vX.Y.Z` (for example `v0.2.0`) before publishing to ensure the package metadata reflects the expected release number.
+Conmap still derives the packaged version from Git tags via `setuptools_scm`, but tags are now generated automatically by [autogitsemver](https://github.com/semver/auto-semver).
+The tool inspects commit history, decides the next semantic version, and emits a tag in `vX.Y.Z` form.

 ## Configuration